These Maple Walnut Bourbon Bars are rich, buttery shortbread based bars covered in maple syrup, bourbon, and walnuts. A fall treat.

 It laid lifeless and I figured okay good.

-But then I remembered the zombie spider who came back to life to try and kill me and decided I best cover it with a glass and wait for my husband, the real bee killer to come home.
+But then I remembered the zombie spider who came back to life to try and kill me and decided I best cover it with a glass.

 This morning when I got up with the dogs I realized the upside down glass was still there.